satkar2001/NoteTakerLFT/README.md

 The codebase is split into two main directories.
 The frontend contains all React components, pages, custom hooks, and TypeScript definitions.
 The backend houses the Express server with controllers, middleware, API routes, and database configuration.

-Both parts of the application include comprehensive logging to help with debugging and monitoring.
+Both parts of the application include comprehensive logging for debugging.
 In development, logs appear in your console, while production logs are saved to files.

 ## Development Commands